KSheridan86/project-5-RossAnthonyDesigns/README.md

 	*  User Account Login / Logout - As a User, I would like to be able to login or logout of my account, so that I can avail of the sites full functionality
 	*  Receive Welcome Emails - As a user I would like to receive a welcome email upon signing up
     *  Reset password Functionality - As a user I would like to be able to reset my password to keep my account safe
-    *  Visibly logged in or out - As a user I would like to knowe if I am logged in or not
+    *  Visibly logged in or out - As a user I would like to know if I am logged in or not

 - Landing page
 	*  As a User I would like to be brought to the landing page upon first visiting the site so that I can see what options are available to me